Who are our Members?

 - Direct access to decision makers and critical information about policies and funding impacting youth serving nonprofits and the young people they serve through activities like our Lunching with Leaders events and regular communications.

 - Representation of shared interests and issues to decision-making tables.
-YDEKC staff (and sometimes members representing our coalition) sit on the Seattle Human Services Coalition, King County Alliance of Human Services, the Road Map Project and more to ensure issues facing our organizations are represented.
+YDEKC staff (and sometimes members representing our coalition) sit on the Seattle Human Services Coalition, King County Alliance of Human Services, the Road Map Project and more (including several other advocacy-focused coalitions) to ensure issues facing our organizations are represented.

 - A diverse community of peers facing similar challenges of leading a nonprofit in King County.